Mortgage for Non EU Residents

 - documents to indicate your normal outgoings.
 That would usually be in the form of things such as copies of your recent household bills, bank statements and so on.
 This is part of a legal requirement placed upon lenders to ensure that the person they are lending to will be able to afford the repayments when taken into consideration against the other regular monthly outgoings.
 This is sometimes called an “affordability test”.

-Can I use the Government’s Help to Buy scheme?
+Can I use the Government’s Help to Buy scheme as a Non-EU Resident?

 Next steps – Mortgages for a foreign non-EU applicant